tgjohnst/pihole-guide/README.md

 ***Block ads and trackers on every device and regain control of your home network!***

 This guide is in the works, but should currently contain all the information you need to get up and running.
+This was written in 2018 but should still be applicable.
+If you encounter any issues, please add them in the issues section and I will update the guide!

 ![PiHole image](pihole.jpg)

 ## A Brief FAQ

-### What is a PiHole, and why would anyone want one?

-*I will fill out this section soon.*

 ### How difficult is this?
 Do I need to be a computer/network/linux/hardware expert?